 Cylinder vacuums are lighter and more compact than uprights – but you might be surprised to find out they typically have larger motors, making them less energy efficient.
 The design and weight of cylinders often makes them better suited to cleaning the stairs, getting into hard-to-reach places, and better at picking up the dust right next to the skirting board, reducing the need to use the small attachments.

 Cylinder vacs are sometimes supplied with full size turbo brushes (different to mini turbo tools, see below) to help clean carpets and pick up pet hair, which can add to the price.
 But Which? tests show these turbo brushes are not always as effective as the standard floor head.
-Our tests always reveal which is better, so always check our review to find out if it’s worth paying extra for turbo brushes.
+Their tests always reveal which is better, so always check a Which? review to find out if it’s worth paying extra for turbo brushes.

 - Lighter and more compact than upright vacuum cleaners